JeetChaurasia/File-Explorer-App/README.md

-# 📁 File Browser
+# 📁 NeWVIeW file explorer

 ## About
-Welcome to the **File Browser**! 🌟 This modern and customizable file management application is built using Kivy and KivyMD.
+Welcome to the ** NeWVIeW**! 🌟 This modern and customizable file management application is built using Kivy and KivyMD.
 It offers a user-friendly interface for browsing, managing, and organizing files and directories on your system.

 ### Features
 - **✨ Intuitive UI**: Clean and modern design for a seamless experience.